JohnSmithCoder1/WordOfTheBird/README.md

 # Word of the Bird

-Word of the Bird lets you talk to birds!
-Including calls for 18 different species of common North American birds, use the intuitive interface to quickly access bird calls, ecology, and range maps.
-Whether you are a beginner, a hobbyist, or active birder, Word of the Bird will help you interact with birds directly or use the catalogue of calls to help identify birds in the wild.
+Word of the Bird's intuitive interface helps you find, tag, and interact with birds.

+Features include:
+* calls for 18 different species of common North American birds
+* easily accessible bird ecology and range map links
+* tag GPS coordinates and nearest address of birds you find
+* tagged location details include date, time, and weather conditions
+* use your camera or photo library to add pictures to birds you tag
+* view pins of tagged birds on a satellite map

 ## Built With